WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 writing an interface to the possible kinds of non-local transfers (or stack switches) that a computation may perform.

+The proposal includes both asymmetric and symmetric mechanisms for switching stacks.
+The asymmetric mechanism preserves the caller-callee relationship between stacks, meaning that using the asymmetric semantics to invoke a continuation installs the stack underlying the callee as a child of the stack underlying the caller.
+Conversely, the symmetric mechanism allows for swapping stacks in place, that is, using the symmetric semantics to invoke a continuation replaces the stack of the caller with the stack underlying the callee.

 TODO: briefly mention and motivate direct switching

 ## Examples